chosenobih/chosenobih.github.io/_posts/2024-11-09-Developing_your_academic_website.md

    - `git commit -m "Initial setup of the academic website"`
    - `git push origin main`

-2. Go to the repository settings on GitHub and set the source to the main branch.
+2. Go to the repository settings on GitHub, under Pages section, Build and deployment, set the source to the main branch.
-3. Access your live site at `https://your-username.github.io`.
+3. Wait for a few minutes and access your live site at `https://your-username.github.io`.

 ---